Unit definitions and conversions

 A helper script is available in

-to validate some of the numerical values.Warning
+Core/scripts/print_units_physical_constants.pyto validate some of the numerical values.Variables

 -